 Illicitly manufactured fentanyl and its analogues are markedly more potent than opioid medications or heroin.
 Just three milligrams of fentanyl can be fatal, compared to 30 milligrams of heroin.
 Fentanyl increasingly can be found across the United States.
 It is added commonly to other substances or replaces other substances entirely.
 Often this is done without the street dealers’ or end users’ knowledge.

 Substances containing fentanyl or its analogues - even in very small amounts - substantially increase the risk of overdose and death.

 - A liquid, or a white or brown powder

-- Press into a pill, often mislabeled as an actual medication such as OxyContin
+- Pressed into a pill, often mislabeled as an actual medication such as OxyContin or Xanax

-- Mixed in with other illicit drugs, including: heroin, methamphetamine and cocaine.
+- Mixed in with other illicit substances, including heroin, methamphetamine, and cocaine.

-OASAS has worked to increase access to medication-assisted treatment for opioid use disorder.
-Medication options for the treatment of opioid use disorder are FDA-approved and safe to use, even for women who pregnant or nursing.
-These medications include methadone, buprenorphine, and long-acting naltrexone injection (brand name: Vivitrol).
+OASAS has worked to increase access to medication for opioid use disorder (MOUD).
+Medication options for the treatment of opioid use disorder are FDA-approved and safe to use, including for pregnant or breastfeeding persons.
+These medications include methadone, buprenorphine, and long-acting injectable naltrexone.

 Treatment for substance use disorder should be person-centered, individualized, non-judgmental, and trauma-informed.